shriawesome/MachineLearning/FeatureSelection/README.md

 	---

-2. WRAPPER METHODS FOR FEATURE EXTRACTION -
+2. WRAPPER METHODS FOR FEATURE SELECTION -
 	* Can also be termed as Greedy Algorithm for feature selection.
 	* Selects a feature by optimising performance of a specific ML model.
 	* If follows a sequential process to select the features i.e. sequential FS algorithm adds/removes feature at the time based on classifier performance